 With that dear friends we wish you many magical road trip adventures and leave you with this last piece of advice, “For the most part, the road trip can BE the journey.
 It does not need to be a means to an end!”
 Michelle Brennan, Trekaroo’s New England Guroo

-Check out our fabulous road trip giveaway, tips & inspiration:
+Check out these fabulous road trip tips & inspiration:

 NEW ENGLAND: Connecticut to Bay of Fundy National Park